Zylann/godot_voxel/doc/source/generators.md

 Generators
 =============

 `VoxelGenerator` allows to generate voxels given a specific area in space, or from a single position.
 They can serve as a base to automate the creation of large landscapes, or can be used in a game to generate worlds.
+They have an important place because storing voxel data is expensive, while procedural sources are lightweight.

 How generators work